 By: TSP Blog | @TSProckstars

-Overcoming nerves is not easy, and won't happen in a short period of time.
-But You can become a confident, successful leader while staying mentally stable.
+Overcoming nerves is not easy, and it won't happen in a short period of time, but you can become a confident, successful leader while staying mentally stable.